ColdGrub1384/DeadnameEraser/README.md

-# Deadname Remover for Safari
+# Deadname Eraser for Safari

 This web extension for Safari replaces your deadname by your chosen name.